RED, ORANGE or GREEN

 For more information – visit the Unite Against Covid site

 However, family living overseas may still have difficulty attending a funeral so how do you acknowledge the death within the wider community?

 We have worked in collaboration with a Wellington based techspert to create a digital departure.
 Using Zoom technology we can facilitate an online funeral, incorporating many of the elements you’d expect at a physical funeral; eulogies, tributes, photos, videos, a tribute page and break-out rooms to catch-up and share your memories, when it matters most, from anywhere in the world.

 After a person has died there are a series of transitions, all of which are an important part of the funeral process.

-If family are present at the time of death in the home, they can perhaps wash and dress the deceased – a natural extension of the personal care they had given them in life.
+If family are present at the time of death in the home, they can wash and dress the deceased – a natural extension of the personal care they had given them in life.
 (This will be dependent on cause of death and current health and safety guidelines).
 It’s a valuable time to slow down, talk and reminisce.
 Often, these are the last moments spent with the person who has died.

-If death has occurred in the hospice, rest home or hospital, clearly communicate your wishes to the staff, who will endeavour to co-operate should current protocols allow.
+If death has occurred in the hospice, rest home or hospital, clearly communicate your wishes to the staff, who will endeavour to co-operate should their current protocols allow.

 After cremation, there are the ashes, another transition.
 The decision may be to scatter or inter at a public cemetery, another future opportunity to gather.

 If the person is being buried, the grave site is another gathering point and can be readily revisited at any time, perhaps for the unveiling of the headstone or planting of the tree for a Natural Burial.